Toucan-Sam/Apps/README.md

 ## Authentication
 * [Authy](https://authy.com/) - Great 2 Factor Authentication app.
 Save your 2FAs to an encrypted cloud.
 * [BitWarden](https://bitwarden.com/#download) - Replace LastPass!
 Free open-source password manager that will change your life.
 Apps avaliable for Android and iPhone.
+* [LastPass](https://www.lastpass.com) - A good free option with apps for Android and iPhone.

 ## Communication
 * [Signal](https://signal.org/) - The only properly free, no metadata gathering, privacy protecting, instant messenger.
 Text, pictures, voice and video calls.
+Does everything the rest of them do AND protects your privacy.
 * [WhatsApp](https://www.whatsapp.com/) - Nice lightweight messenger with no advertising.
 Owned by Facebook though.
 * [Facebook Messenger Lite](https://play.google.com/store/apps/details?id=com.facebook.mlite&hl=en) - Facebook Messenger without all the bloat.
 Much smaller app size and a cleaner interface without extra junk.
 * [Facebook Less Crap](https://forum.xda-developers.com/android/apps-games/bullshified-version-facebook-okay-to-t3586318) - Replaces the official Facebook app.
 Removes ads, sponsored posts, and a bunch of other junk. *Pro-tip:* You MUST uninstall any official Facebook apps to use this.
 The link also provides Messenger and Messenger Lite apps that are compatible.